noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 interface](https://github.com/mochajs/mocha/pull/3399) PR.
 Why would we need a "functional" interface in Mocha in the first place?

 Let's try to rewrite the previous example using an arrow function.
-Of course, a lambda doesn't have a "this", so here we'll try to use its closure.
+Of course, a lambda doesn't have a "this", so here I'll try to use its closure.

 ```javascript
 /// helpers.js